-(3) Determination of epicenter location.
+3. The epicenter location is determined as follows.
 First, the potential source area H where the earthquake is located should be determined.
-According to the magnitude M determined in the previous step, the magnitude range d to which the earthquake belongs is determined.
+According to the magnitude range d to which the earthquake belongs is determined.
 Because the probability $P_d(h)$ of each magnitude range in each potential source area is known, a random number u is generated that satisfies a uniform distribution between 0 and 1.
 The following is then determined:

-$$u \in \sum{h=1}^{H-1} P_d(h) \sim \sum{h=1}^{H} P_d(h)$$ (10)
+$$u \in \sum{h=1}^{H-1} P_d(h) \sim \sum{h=1}^{H} P_d(h).$$ (10)

-- If so, the potential source area H where the earthquake event is located is determined.
-Based on the assumption that the epicenter is evenly distributed in the potential source area, a point is randomly selected in the potential source area H as the epicenter location of an earthquake. - (4) According to the azimuth of the potential source area, the azimuth of the earthquake is determined. - At this point in the calculation, the basic elements of an earthquake have been determined.
-Steps (2) ~ (4) are repeated until the required number L of earthquakes in the seismic zone is obtained, accounting for all possible seismic zones that may affect the site, thus determining a seismic sequence and completing one sampling. - If the time length T is set to one year, the seismic sequence obtained by one sampling is called a one-year seismic sequence in this paper.
+If so, the potential source area H where the earthquake event is located is determined.
+Based on the assumption that the epicenter is evenly distributed in the potential source area, a point is randomly selected in the potential source area H as the epicenter location of an earthquake.

+4. According to the azimuth of the potential source area, the azimuth of the earthquake is determined.

+At this point in the calculation, the basic elements of an earthquake have been determined.
+Steps (2)-(4) are repeated until the required number L of earthquakes in the seismic zone is obtained, accounting for all possible seismic zones that may affect the site and thus determining a seismic sequence and completing one sampling.

+If the time length T is set to 1 year, the seismic sequence obtained by one sampling is called a 1-year seismic sequence in this paper.
 When the time length is set to 10 years, the sequence is called a 10-year earthquake sequence.